 There are a series of guidance documents to help you understand what to expect from a SMETA audit, actions you can take to prepare for your audit, and how to address any non-compliances (NCs).

-Additional documents are available specifically for Sedex members via Sedex e-Learning.
+These detailed guidance documents are available specifically for Sedex members via Sedex e-Learning.

 - First-party audit: An audit performed within an organisation by the organisation’s own auditing resource (internal audit).
 This will often highlight areas for improvement which can be corrected before a visit from an external auditor.